ethyca/fides/docs/fides/docs/tutorial.md

 `fidesctl apply <directory>`

-This will load all files ending in either `.yaml` or `yml` and send them to the server for creation.
-Any type issues within the manifests will be caught by Fidesctl and shown to the user.
+This will load all files ending in either `.yaml` or `yml` and determines whether each one needs to be created, updated, or nothing needs to be done (the object exists on the server and there hasn't been a change).
+Any file formatting issues within the manifests will be caught and shown to the user.

 ## Evaluating Registries

 With all of the manifests having been applied, it's time to evaluate the registry and confirm that everything is valid and safe.
 Use the following command:

-`fidesctl evaluate <manifest_directory> [<registry_fidesKey>]>
+`fidesctl evaluate <manifest_directory> [<registry_fidesKey>]>`

 ## Rectifying Manifest Errors